kelvin1095/rust-web-project/README.md

-# Rust Web Server
+# Learning project

-This project is to build a web server wtih rust.
+This project is to build a webapp using svelte as the frontend and rust as the backend.

-The files in the public folder form a basic website built with sveltekit.

-To Do:
+## To Do (backend):

-- Refactor code nicely (Never ending).
+- Split code (Never ending).
-- Proper Error handling.
+- Proper Error handling (Never ending).
 - User Authentication.

-Done:

-- Serve static files in the public directory.
-These files are generated from SvelteKit.
-  - SvelteKit also does routing and error pages so thats less I need to worry about in Rust.
+  - Need to modify what happens after user has logged in.
+  - Need to do the secret key for JWT better

+## To Do (frontend):

+- Create webpage for learning language, current aim is to make something for Japanese, Korean and Mandarin.
+- Design stuff (Never ending).
+  - Mobile layout
-- Graceful shutdown.
+  - Dark Mode

-- Log requests, reponse, bytes etc.
-- Make requests to a postgres database.
+## Potentially useful links

 https://docs.rs/tower-http/latest/tower_http/trace/
 https://docs.rs/axum/latest/axum/extract/struct.OriginalUri.html#